- Chart

 Threats

-- Emergence of alternative payment methods (e.g., cryptocurrencies)
+- Emergence of alternative payment systems (e.g., cryptocurrencies, central bank digital currencies)

 Competitors and Market Share